68m/brad/powerbi/index.md

 There will be a button called "Grant permissions".
 Select it and grant them.

-# API - Generate Embed Token
+# API - Generate Access Token

 GET: https://login.windows.net/common/oauth2/token